 Marriott Rewards: The points do not expire so long as the account remains active once every 24 months.
 You can jump-start your account with the Chase Marriott Rewards Premier Credit Card (first year $120 annual fee waived).

 Starwood Preferred Guest: The points do not expire so long as the account remains active once every 12 months.
 You can earn Starpoints points by transferring your American Express Membership Rewards points, where 1,000 Membership Rewards points is equal to 500 Starpoints points (minimum of 3,000 Membership Rewards transfer points required).
 You can also get the American Express SPG Preferred Guest Credit Card ($120 annual fee).

 Choice Privileges: The points expire two years after the year in which they were deposited into your account unless forfeited or cancelled earlier due to membership inactivity.
 The points will be taken off on December 31 of the expiry year.
 MBNA and Choice Privileges recently broke off ties.

 Wyndham Rewards: The points expire 4 years after being posted to the account.
 Points will also expire if there is no activity after 18 consecutive months.

-- in Best Western (Best Western Rewards), Carlson Rezidor Hotel Group (Club Carlson), Choice Hotels (Choice Privileges), Delta Hotel and Resorts (Delta Privilege), Fairmont (President's Club), Hilton (HHonors), Hyatt (World of Hyatt), Intercontinental Hotel Group (IHG Rewards Club), Marriott (Marriott Rewards), Starwood Hotels and Resorts (Starwood Preferred Guest), Wyndham Rewards (Wyndham Hotels & Resorts)
+- in Best Western (Best Western Rewards), Choice Hotels (Choice Privileges), Club Carlson (Merged with Radisson Rewards), Delta Privilege (Merged with Marriott Bonvoy), Hilton (Honors), Hyatt (World of Hyatt), Intercontinental Hotel Group (IHG Rewards Club), Marriott Hotels & Resorts (Marriott Bonvoy), President's Club (Merged with Le Club AccorHotels), Starwood Preferred Guest (Merged with Marriott Bonvoy), Wyndham Rewards (Wyndham Hotels & Resorts)

 - 2 comments